Neotastisch/Autopilot/README.md

 !!!
 Improved Version from SomeGuyX/autopilot !!!

-Currently the config is only in german, but you can use google translator to translate.
+Currently the config is only in english, but you can use google translator to translate.

 /autopilot on -> Activates car to waypoint if you are inside the vehicle